High School Student Council (Kaguya Shinomiya | Miyuki Shirogane | Chika Fujiwara | Yu Ishigami | Miko Iino)

 - Audience Surrogate: Many of her thoughts and reactions resemble those that readers would have in regards to the student council's antics.

-- Beta Couple: Kashiwagi and her boyfriend are this.
+- Beta Couple: With Tsubasa.
 While they have their issues and come to the Student Council for help; they are dating and openly communicate with each other, while Kaguya and Shirogane refused to admit their feelings and are stuck in a constant war to make the other confess.
 That is, until Chapter 160.

 - Beware the Nice Ones: A member of "The Shuuichin VIPs who do heartless actions without giving them a second thought".